 Discount for the severely mentally impaired

-A person is considered as being severely mentally impaired if he or she is has a severe impairment of intelligence and social functioning, which appears to be permanent.
+A person is considered as being severely mentally impaired if they have a severe impairment of intelligence and social functioning, which appears to be permanent.
 This can include people suffering from Alzheimer's disease, strokes and similar illnesses.

-Please note - A full Council Tax bill is based on at least two adults living in a property.
-Discounts do not apply if at least two people over 18 who live in the same property are counted for Council Tax purposes.
-If after discounting occupants there remains only one occupant then a discount of 25 per cent of the Council Tax bill may be given.
+Please note - A full council tax bill is based on at least two adults living in a property.
+Discounts do not apply if at least two people over 18 who live in the same property are counted for council tax purposes.
+If after discounting occupants there remains only one occupant then a discount of 25% of the council tax bill may be given.